-- Tan Kuan Aw's whose watercolours illustrate the Debrief.
+- Tan Kuan Aw, whose watercolours illustrate the Debrief.
 Kuan Aw is an artist and advocate on disability rights based in Penang, Malyasia.
 For more art, see his website.

-As well as the contributors, the Debrief is made my its community.
+As well as its contributors, the Debrief is made by its community.
 Guests come to interviews, readers send feedback, friends give advice, and your financial support let's us keep doing this.

 - Center for Inclusive Policy, a non-profit advisory service on inclusive policies and programmes.
 Special thanks to CIP for support since 2020!

 - Sightsavers, an international development organisation working on disability rights.

 - Ford Foundation, a private foundation supporting human welfare.

 - CBM Global, who work alongside people with disabilities in the world's poorest places.